linagora/linshare/documentation/EN/installation/linshare-install-centos-7.md

 ### LINSHARE INSTALLATION

 > Note:<br/>
-This installation guide is for the 2.x LinShare versions.
+This installation guide is for the 2.x LinShare versions on Centos 7 (we do not support other Centos's distribution).
 Installation of previous version of LinShare are available at github branches in this case : [LinShare 1.12.x](../../../../maintenance-1.12.x/documentation/EN/installation/linshare-install-centos-7.md)